-Blood Alcohol Level
+Blood Alcohol Level & DUI

 - 0.030 to 0.059 - Most people will begin to feel euphoric at this level.
 It is commonly known as being “buzzed” or “tipsy.”
 Other behavior symptoms include general relaxation and decreased inhibition.
-It may affect concentration but the symptoms are generally unnoticeable.
+It may affect concentration, but the symptoms are generally unnoticeable.

 - 0.06 to 0.09 - Begins to become legally intoxicated.
 Most will have less acute feelings and will become more extroverted.
 They will also struggle with their reasoning and judgment skills.
-Other impairments include depth perception and peripheral vision.
+Other impairments may include limited depth perception and peripheral vision.

-How Blood Alcohol Level Is Calculated
+How One's Blood Alcohol Level Is Calculated

 For example, the following may be asked about the breath test: